 VKE — Vultr Kubernetes Managed Service

 Vultr Kubernetes Engine (VKE) is a fully managed service for deploying and scaling containerized applications with predictable pricing.
 Vultr manages the control plane and worker nodes and provides integration with other managed services such as Load Balancers, Block Storage, and DNS.

-> Vultr provides a self-managed solution that allows developers to manage control plane and other components with ease.
+Vultr provides a self-managed solution that allows developers to manage the control plane and other components with ease.
 The service includes Vultr Cloud Controller Manager (CCM), a support tool that connects Vultr features to your Kubernetes cluster for optimizing performance and savings.
-You can easily monitor the node's state and assign their IP addresses.
+You can easily monitor the nodes' state and assign their IP addresses.

-> Is it right for you?
+Is it right for you?